2.20 Lab Create Student Table With Constraints

 • Documentation: Document the table structure, data types, constraints, and relationships.
 This can help others understand the table and use it effectively.

 • Security: Consider security implications when designing tables.
-For example, encrypt sensitive data and restrict access to authorized users.
+Take this: encrypt sensitive data and restrict access to authorized users.

 Testing Your Table

-After creating the Student table, it's important to test it to ensure that it works as expected.
+After creating the Student table, you'll want to test it to check that it works as expected.
 Here are some tests you can perform:

 • Insert Valid Data: Insert rows with valid data and verify that the data is stored correctly.